Classes in celestial navigation and related topics

-And we learn the stars.
-Many navigators give up on the stars and never learn to identify even the brightest stars like Vega, or Arcturus, or Canopus, let alone Rasalhague or Zubengenubi!
+And we'll learn the stars under the dome of the Treworgy Planetarium.
+Many navigators give up on the stars and never learn to identify even the brightest stars like Vega, or Arcturus, or Canopus, let alone Rasalhague or Zubenelgenubi!
 By the end of this course, you'll know reliable methods and tricks for identifying more than two dozen of the key stars of celestial navigation, enough to sail the globe safely for decades.
 Valuable as much in coastal navigation as in mid-ocean, a navigator who knows the stars follows a perfect compass all night long.

 - Recommended for ages 18 and up, students as young as age 13 welcome.

 - You'll need to purchase the recommended scientific calculator for the class: the Casio fx-260 Solar (original or newer "II" model).
 These are widely available for less than $15 at Walmart, Staples, and other stores.

 I must admit I dreaded two, back-to-back, 5-hour days, but the time sailed by.
 (Sorry can't resist.)
 Thank you.

 He also included some 17th century data that I needed.
 I'm neither a mathematician nor a sailer, but a journalist and author.

 Fascinating classes taught by a fascinating and capable instructor.